majn/telegram-purple/README.md

 #### Debian

-At the time of writing, the package hasn't been accepted yet.
-Please first check if it's already available to you: `sudo apt-get install telegram-purple`

-If this doesn't work because the package doesn't exist (yet), please build it from source.
+You have to build it from source.
+For more information, see the dev-1.4.0 branch.

 Building From Source